home-assistant/home-assistant.io/source/_integrations/smartthings.markdown

 ## Setup instructions

-After completing the prerequisite steps above you are ready to setup the integration!
+After completing the prerequisite steps above, you are ready to setup the integration!
 See [troubleshooting](#troubleshooting) if you are having issues setting up the integration.

 {% include integrations/config_flow.md %}